How To Teach an Interest-Based Nature Study with NaturExplorers

 My 15-year-old daughter is really into photography.
 I wanted to include her, too, but in a way that gave her a level of responsibility and independence, so I made her the official photographer of our nature study.

-Our third wildflower activity was a visit to a small native plants botanical garden (both wildflowers and cultivated.)
-As mentioned in the unit study, “getting into nature” doesn’t have to mean “wild nature.”
-This botanical garden is a nice little city park, organized into sections with name plates for the different types of flowers.
+Our third wildflower activity was visiting a small native plant botanical garden (wildflowers and cultivated).
+As mentioned in the unit study, โgetting into natureโ doesnโt have to mean โwild nature.โ This botanical garden is a nice little city park, organized into sections with name plates for the different types of flowers.

-As we walked through the native flower garden, we not only recognized a lot of the plants we saw but were also able to see the names of the different flowers we recognized.
+As we walked through the native flower garden, we not only recognized many of the plants we saw but also learned the names of the different flowers we recognized.

-We also witnessed a lot of animal activity: birds, bees, butterflies, and even a little field mouse.
+We also witnessed many animal activities: birds, bees, butterflies, and even a little field mouse.
 All the while, my daughter took pictures of everything.
-Through the lens of the camera, she focused on the subject of our study.
+Through the camera lens, she focused on the subject of our study.

-The kids enjoyed the botanical garden, with the trails and sidewalks, signs, and borders.
-Sometimes nature is wild and untamed, but sometimes it’s orderly and structured.
+The kids enjoyed the botanical garden, with its trails, sidewalks, signs, and borders.
+Sometimes, nature is wild and untamed, but sometimes, itโs orderly and structured.

 Researching State Wildflowers In Reference Books